Save time & costly mistakes. Our experts will recommend the best software for your needs. Call for a free consultation: (888) 234-5132

 Here’s what we’ll cover:

-Channel management functions include partner recruiting, partner life cycle management, compensation planning, channel marketing, channel sales management, activity tracking, pipeline forecasting, territory management, account management, leads management, product configuration, and order management.
+Channel management (CM) functions include partner recruiting, partner life cycle management, compensation planning, channel marketing, channel sales management, activity tracking, pipeline forecasting, territory management, account management, leads management, product configuration, and order management.
 Most systems will include partner tools that give visibility from the partners into the system.
 More advanced systems will also track cooperative advertising dollars and compliance.

 In keeping with classic supply chain design, the supplier firm (the upstream partner) and the customer firm (the downstream partner) should have systems that interact.
 This integration allows orders, inventory, and other information to be passed securely between the partners as necessary.